kylet719/PathOfGen/README.md

 The game about a pathogen navigating through the human body.
 Play through 5 distinct mini-games and choose whether our protagnist Gen will be a good or evil virus!

+🏆 1st place voted by industry panelist in CPSC 427

 ## Download
 https://kylet719.itch.io/path-of-gen